YassWorks/DiscordSupportBot/README.md

 # AI Discord Chatbot

 I made this project to make it easier for new members of the IEEE CS chapter to get the hottest info about the new events and stuff like that.
+But really this can be used as a template for creating any AI powered Discord chatbot.
+Just tweak the tools and the system prompt and you'll be good to go!

 ### Tech used: